lmarschall/wembat/ReadMe.md

 # Wembat

+### The Wembat framework can be used to authenticate users and encrypt data locally via the prf extension of webauthn.
+The Wembat Backend is an API server to handle calls from the client library and hosts the dashboard.
+The client library provides all the frontend functionalities.

+**Simple Authenticate and Encrypt**.
+Wembat allows user to authenticate using their biometrics.
+You can encrypt sensitive data locally in your browser without the need to care about handling key pairs.
+Everything is handled for you.

 Based on the awesome work of [SimpleWebAuthn](https://github.com/MasterKale/SimpleWebAuthn)

-### This client library can be used to authenticate users and encrypt data locally via the prf extension of webauthn.

-**Authenticate**
-Wembat allows user to authenticate using their biometrics.

-**Encrypt**
-Wembat allows user to encrypt sensitive data.

-**Simple**

 ## Dashboard